COVID 19 Close Contact Instructions

 Flu-like Syndrome Protocol

-Any student exhibiting flu-like symptoms should call the Annex 757-278-4129 right away to schedule an appointment (Telehealth visit may be appropriate for classic symptoms and no underlying medical conditions).
+Any student exhibiting flu-like symptoms should call SHC 757-278-3360 right away to schedule an appointment (Telehealth visit may be appropriate for classic symptoms and no underlying medical conditions).

 GET VACCINATED YEARLY, STAY HOME IF SICK, WEAR A MASK, GOOD HANDWASHING, SOCIAL DISTANCING